master-ethan/master-ethan.github.io/README.md

 ## Welcome to Ethans website

-This is the start of something great
+This is the start of something great and my CV